greglueck/nydays-geolocation/README.md

 ```

 The `<raw-file>` and `<annotated-file>` specify the pathnames to the raw and
 annotated JSON files.
+The `-r` option can be repeated if there is more than
+one raw timeline file.
 The year(s) to archive can either be specifed as a
 single `<year>` or as a range `<begin>` and `<end>`.
 These values are
 numbers, for example `-b 2020 -e 2022` archives the location data coresponding
 to the days in years 2020 - 2022 (inclusive).

 The `<name>` is used to create the name of the output files, which are written
 to the `<output-directory>`.
-Two output files are written, one for the raw
-JSON data and one for the annotated data, which have the following names:
+One output file is written for the annotated data,
+and one is written for each raw data file that has timestamp entries in the
+specified year(s).
+When there is just one raw file, the files are named like
+this:

 * `<output-directory>`/geo-location-`<name>`-`<year>`-annotated.json
 * `<output-directory>`/geo-location-`<name>`-`<year>`-raw.json